felo91/rotunda-second-challenge/README.md

 For this task we created two services, a frontend made in React.js and a backend made in Node.js.

-Both of them have an .env file to configure global variables, and they also install and compile with the same commands.

 With the following commands we can instantiate the services locally or alternatively we can have a much more portable solution by running them in a container with docker-compose

+Both of them have an .env file to set global variables

 ## Installation